ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 ### Compiler and Linker

 By default we use g++ to compile and link.
-This is usually preinstalled on your Raspberry Pi.
+This is usually preinstalled on your Raspberry Pi (as is Python which is required by the build script).

 ## Compiling